 At NMSU I worked at the Solar Institute where we were certain that the future was bright.
 Soon passive solar applications in home building would reduce coal-powered electricity demand and small-scale facilities for community-owned electricity production would invigorate local economies.
 Then Reagan got elected.

+I have a BS from NMSU and MRP (Master of Regional Planning) from Cornell.
 I've studied agricultural sciences, a little alternative energy, a little land use law, a lot of southwest history, city and regional planning, and the history of city and regional planning.
+I worked in the planning profession for 26 years.
 I can fold maps and find north.

 Hunting and fishing shaped my family history.
 So did horsekeeping and stewardship of certain unforgettable animals, some I've since eaten.
 Not the dogs or cats, that I know of.
 I have elaborate dreams about the circus and simple nightmares about chewing gum.